bylexus/lmp/DevDiary.md

   It commits the relevant state changes when playing / changing song etc.
 - The Player view listens to the global state and allows controlling the play.
-- I organised the store into modules, to better separate them: For now, there is there is the 'actualSong' module, so the store contains of 'store.actualSong.*' for the actual playing song.
+- I organised the store into modules, to better separate them: For now, there is there is the 'actualSong' module, so the store contains of `store.actualSong.*` for the actual playing song.
 - Player component / PlayerService already supports loading, start/stop/pause and seeking a song!
 Wow, that was not so hard after all!